scrtdd

 Unit: sec

-Defines how long the real-time profile data should be kept in memory (in seconds).
-This is useful to release memory (catalog waveform data) after a period of inactivity, at the cost of having to reload the catalog (load and process waveforms) when a new origin arrives.
+Defines how long the profile data should be kept in memory (in seconds).
+This is useful to release memory (catalog waveform data) after a period of inactivity.
 A negative value force the profiles to stay always in memory.
-Default is 3600.
+Default is 600.

 performance.cacheWaveforms